Ternaku-id/ternaku-bangkit-machine-learning/README.md

 - [Google Images](https://images.google.com/)

 ## 3. Preparation Data
-after collecting the datasets, we do preparation data by cleaning the images we found not suitable for our model, such as deleting and crop image that still can be use.
+After collecting the datasets, we do preparation data by cleaning the images we found not suitable for our model, such as deleting and crop image that still can be use.
 #### Link to dataset
 - [DATASET ML](https://drive.google.com/drive/folders/1_FB1UIOc-UrCFNujgb_W0W27A0NcOlNz?usp=sharing)